 WATT: Workplace Alternative Trades Training

-Start your career in Electrical with WATT: The 3-week WATT program will give you the hands-on, employer-verified electrical training you need for a successful start to your career.
+Take charge of your career in Electrical with WATT!
+The WATT program will give you the fast track, hands-on, employer-verified electrical training you need for a successful start to your career.

 - Be certified in: